-Today, the Abbotsford Trust looks after 120 acres of land beside the Tweed, made up of meadow and native woodland, planted by Scott and his factotu Tom Purdie.
-Scott's own accounts of the herculean efforts put into establishing his plantations are of significant value to the historical and sylvucultural nature of the countryside around Abbotsford, especially because at its highpoint, the estate spanned 1400 acres.
+Today, the Abbotsford Trust looks after 120 acres of land beside the Tweed, made up of meadow and native woodland, planted by Scott and his factotum Tom Purdie.
+Scott's own accounts of the Herculean efforts put into establishing his plantations are of significant value to the historical and sylvicultural nature of the countryside around Abbotsford, especially because at its highpoint, the estate spanned 1400 acres.
 The sumptuous, rolling landscape and speckled woodlands you find in this area are still irrevocably Scott's own.